This is a preview

 MicroUrl, an url shortener toy project

-Gugol has just acquired MicroUrl from NevercroSoft, a revolutionary url shortner service which will be the top product of Gugol in the next years.
+Gugol has just acquired MicroUrl from NeverCroSoft, a revolutionary url shortner service which will disrupt the digital market and will be next Gugol's top product.

-The CIO has great plans but the codebase seems a bit old-fashioned and before digging into Quantum Computing Support and Blockchain protocols he wants you to modernize the code a bit.
+Gugol CIO has great plans for MicroUrl but the codebase seems a bit old-fashioned and before digging into Quantum Computing Support and Blockchain protocols he wants you to improve some bits.